federicobrancasi/Mathematics/README.md

 - **Python Labs**: A series of Jupyter notebooks that correspond to the labs and exercises done throughout the course.
 They provide a hands-on opportunity to apply the mathematical knowledge acquired, with projects that include:

-  - PageRank algorithm for an Internet simulation.
+  - PageRank algorithm for an Internet simulation
   - Training Neural Networks using multivariate computation
   - Nonlinear regression to fit models to datasets
-  - Feature analysis of the MNIST dataset through Principal Component Analysis.
+  - Feature analysis of the MNIST dataset through Principal Component Analysis

 ## How to Use This Repository